-The role of functional effects
+5.3 The role of functional effects

 Why does the literature concentrate so much on the functional effects of unhindered speech, ignoring the difference made by protection?
-The answer, no doubt, is that while these are irrelevant to the question addressed in this paper, they are certainly relevant to an issue we put aside.
+The answer, no doubt, is that while these effects are orthogonal to the concern of this paper, they bear directly on an issue we put aside.
 That is the question about what exactly is the range of speech options that should be taken as basic liberties in a society.

 Functional effects make a presumptive case for when unhindered speech is beneficial overall, and for when the costs are prohibitive: when they argue for restrictions on free speech, whether in the name of public order or personal privacy or social reputation.
 The effects cannot decide the case finally, of course, if there are other considerations to be taken into account.
 And, as the next section argues, there are other considerations to be reckoned with, all of them associated with the balance of benefits that protection promises.

-We saw earlier that there should be regulations against anonymity of the kind that makes speech uncheckable, since speech may not otherwise generate its standard benefits.
-It is worth remarking that if anonymity were in place, then that would undermine many of the benefits associated with unhindered speech.
-It is hard to see why speech might have the effect of facilitating the search for truth, for example, or of enabling people to express themselves, if it materialized under a veil of anonymity.
-This suggests that while the benefits associated with unhindered speech may not strictly depend on that speech being protected, they do depend on a sort of transparency that may require regulatory support in the case of social media.

-5. The Benefits of Protected Speech
+6. The Benefits of Protected Speech